fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 }
 ```

-The application can for example look like this:
+The application can, for example, look like this:

 ![](../../images/teht/10e.png)